 FedEx insurance representatives or the driver's own insurance company may contact you after the accident.
 These representatives will likely try to coerce you into signing a settlement offer far less than you deserve.
 Protect yourself by refusing to sign anything, and avoid providing any sort of statement either.

 In most traffic accidents, you start by filing a claim for losses against the person or entity responsible for your injuries.
-For a claim, a "demand letter" is drafted and sent to the insurance carrier of the person responsible.
+For a FedEx accident claim, a "demand letter" is drafted and sent to the insurance carrier of the person responsible.
 This letter outlines your injuries and the costs to reimburse you for your suffering.
 The law divides these costs into economic and non-economic damages.

 Economic and Non-Economic Damages

 Economic damages are direct costs stemming from your accident.
 These costs may include your medical bills, lost wages, and reimbursement for future wages if you cannot return to work.
+In addition, property damage to your vehicle or personal belongings may be included in your claim for compensation.

 Examples of non-economic losses include emotional duress or pain and suffering.
 Your attorney can help calculate these losses, as they do not have direct dollar amounts attached to them.